Millions of British TV viewers set to tune in to Crom Castle and Fermanagh this weekend

 The highly-anticipated six-part series filmed on the shores of Lough Erne will be screened at 6.30 pm on Sunday (13 January) on BBC One.
 Tourism Ireland will capitalise on the wonderful exposure of Blandings, highlighting the airing of the programme on its website, ireland.com, this weekend.
 A specially-created page on the site will allow users to click through to special offers, as well as to details about Crom Castle and other locations in Fermanagh which feature in the TV series.

 Tourism Minister Arlene Foster added: “It was a real coup for Fermanagh that Crom Castle was selected to star in the new prime-time BBC period comedy ‘Blandings’.
-I visited the set in April to see at first hand the programme being filmed, and the stately castle along with its spectacular surroundings were the perfect backdrop for the series.
+I visited the set in April to see at first-hand the programme being filmed; and the stately castle, along with its spectacular surroundings, was the perfect backdrop for the series.

 Tourism Ireland’s extensive social media network in GB will also be used to maximise the popularity of Blandings and to place Fermanagh and Northern Ireland in the spotlight; Tourism Ireland has over 166,000 fans on Facebook in GB and over 6,000 followers on Twitter.
 As well as interesting snippets and photographs, posts will direct followers to the special Blandings page on ireland.com.
 Information about the location for the series will be distributed to approximately 300 broadcast, newspaper, magazine and online contacts (including bloggers) throughout GB; this will include details of special offers from accommodation and product providers in the Fermanagh area.
 Key GB travel and lifestyle media have also been invited by Tourism Ireland to come and visit Crom Castle this spring.

-Niall Gibbons, Tourism Ireland’s chief executive, said: “The publicity value of a TV series like Blandings is incalculable; it really is an excellent way of showcasing Fermanagh and Northern Ireland to a huge, nationwide audience of potential holidaymakers across Great Britain.
+Niall Gibbons, CEO of Tourism Ireland, said: “The publicity value of a TV series like Blandings is incalculable; it really is an excellent way of showcasing Fermanagh and Northern Ireland to a huge, nationwide audience of potential holidaymakers across Great Britain.
 GB is the largest and most important market for tourism to Northern Ireland and we are rolling out a brand new plan in 2013 – called “GB Path to Growth” – to grow the number of GB holidaymakers.